arlyon/resume/content/coverletters/codethink.md

 I am looking for similarly rewarding work this summer and I am intrigued by Codethink's emphasis on open source.
-Furthermore, I maintain a hypervisor at home as a hobby, so building a better understanding of Debian or CentOS is also highly desirable along with anything from my list of DevOps topics (networking, ansible/saltstack, infrastructure provision, containers, etc).
+Furthermore, I maintain a hypervisor at home as a hobby, so building a better understanding of Debian (now that IBM acquired redhat) is also highly desirable along with anything from my list of DevOps goals (networking, ansible/saltstack, infrastructure provision, containers, etc).
 A chance to attend conferences would be a bonus.

 The standard I set for myself and my software is very high and I strive to ensure every project I take on is exceptional.
 This is shown by the